What is the Milky Way?

-The settings that you will see below should be taken as a reference, since most depend on the light that is around, the management that your camera makes of noise due to ISO sensitivity , if there is a moon or not, the area that you photograph of the spiral, etc. .
+The settings that you will see below should be taken as a reference since most depend on the light around, the management that your camera makes of noise due to ISO sensitivity, if there is a moon or not, the area that you photograph of the spiral, etc.

-As the Earth is in motion, if we spend time with the shutter open, objects in the sky will be shaken, it seems an insignificant movement but with only 40 or 50 seconds of exposure the stars will appear as traces instead of static lights.
+As the Earth is in motion, if we spend time with the shutter open, objects in the sky will be shaken, it seems a little movement, but with only 40 or 50 seconds of exposure, the stars will appear as traces instead of static lights.

-This is a real problem, since to photograph the Milky Way we need to capture a lot of light and the exposure time is limited from the beginning, so we will have to help ourselves with the ISO sensitivity and the diaphragm to get the necessary light.
+This is a real problem since photographing the Milky Way; we need to capture a lot of light.
+The exposure time is limited initially, so we will have to help ourselves with the ISO sensitivity and the diaphragm to get the necessary light.

 Formula to achieve the exposure time

-There is a very famous rule among fans of night photography that will indicate the maximum time that we can open the shutter with a certain focal length (taking into account the crop factor of our camera) without the stars appearing in the form of traces.
+There is a very famous rule among fans of night photography that will indicate the maximum time to open the shutter with a particular focal length (taking into account the crop factor of our camera) without the stars appearing in the form of traces.

 It is known as the “rule of 600” or 500 for some and consists of the following formula: